jrcsr/adtk-streamlit-project/README.md

 This repository is a small open-source project with the goal of experimenting on the ADTK library and the Streamlit framework The ADTK methods settings may not be optimal for any relevant results, but this prject may evolve in the futur and I am open to any improvements !

+### - This tool currently implements only the PersistAD and LevelShiftAD method from the ADTK library, but it may include more in the future

 ## WebApp

 This app is running and you can check the demo on the link below :